jberwald/pyPersistence/README.md

 Wasserstein distance code (provided)
 Bottleneck distance code (provided)

-See README in distance folder for compilation instructions.
+** See README in distance folders for compilation instructions.

+Once compiled, the names 'wasserstein' and 'bottleneck' must be in your PATH.